 It is important for patients to have realistic expectations before undergoing surgery in order to be satisfied with their results.
 While this procedure can enhance your appearance and may improve self-confidence as a result, it cannot alter your entire appearance or change the structure of your face.

-The blepharoplasty procedure is performed under either local anesthesia with sedation or general anesthesia depending upon the specific patient and procedure to be performed.
+For the blepharoplasty procedure, patients will have either local anesthesia with sedation or general anesthesia depending upon the specific patient and procedure.
 Patients may choose to have this procedure on their upper or lower eyelids, or both.
 Depending on these choices, the procedure can take anywhere from 45 minutes to 2 hours.

-Eyelid surgery is usually performed in an office, usually with local anesthesia and IV sedation, although more complicated cases may be performed under general anesthesia.
-Incisions are made along the eyelids in inconspicuous places.
-The upper eyelid incision is made in the natural eyelid crease.
-The lower eyelid incision either lies directly below the eyelash line (subciliary incision), or is made on the inside of the eyelid (trans-conjunctival incision), hiding the incision from view.
+Dr. Epstein makes incisions along the eyelids in inconspicuous places.
+The upper eyelid incision is in the natural eyelid crease.
+The lower eyelid incision either lies directly below the eyelash line (subciliary incision), or is on the inside of the eyelid (trans-conjunctival incision), hiding the incision from view.
 With the latter procedure, there are no visible scars.

-After the procedure is performed, the incisions are closed with sutures.
+After the procedure is complete, Dr. Epstein closes the incisions with sutures.

 Eyelid Surgery Recovery

-After the blepharoplasty procedure, your doctor may recommend applying lubricating ointment and cold compresses to aid the healing process and minimize side effects such as swelling, bruising, irritation or dry eyes.
-The eyes may be wrapped in gauze after the procedure as well.
+After the blepharoplasty procedure, Dr. Epstein may recommend applying lubricating ointment and cold compresses.
+These will aid the healing process and minimize side effects such as swelling, bruising, irritation or dry eyes.
+Dr. Epstein will wrap the patient’s eyes in gauze after the procedure as well.

 Patients can usually return to work within two to five days, depending upon how they look and feel.
 You should avoid exercise and strenuous activities for at least two weeks.
 Swelling and other side effects usually subside within two weeks after surgery.
 Your doctor will give you specific instructions on how to care for your eyes are surgery.